MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 But if you open the data capsules, you can build research and figure out the generalistic mechanics that IMC has put out for those.

 ![Screenshot](utils/Sk%C3%A6rmbillede%202026-03-23%20110755.png)
+If you ain't got no idea of where to get the data.
+It is right here -> [link]

 Emeralds, like rainforest Resin in IMC 3, are a straight textbook stationary asset.
 If you plot the past days of data for Emeralds, you will find that it stays around the same mid price
 10,000$ and swings up-down with about a 16$ spread. this means we can implement a neat market-making algorithm and that is about it.